floooh/floooh.github.io/_posts/2016-03-10-oryol-gfx-changes.md

 ### More flexible input mesh combinations

-This is also a fix that was done while writing the voxel demo: the demo uses a single static buffer for indices, but hundreds of dynamically updated vertex buffers.
+This is also a change inspired by the voxel demo: the demo uses a single static buffer for indices, but hundreds of dynamically updated vertex buffers, which was a combination that was simply not possible before without creating many identical index buffers.

 It is now possible to mix dynamic and static index- and vertex-buffers in the same mesh, and it is possible to create a mesh which has only an index buffer.
 In this case, another mesh object must provide the vertex data.
+This makes it possible to combine a single static index buffer with many different dynamic buffers.

 The obvious question is now: why have mesh objects at all, and not provide simple vertex- and index-buffers to begin with?
 The reason is that this is